Panasonic Leica DG Summilux 15mm f/1.7 ASPH. lens

 Considering the notice in Lightroom and that distortion is of a simple barrel kind (i.e., relatively easy to correct in software), I can only deduce that post–processing software corrections were a part of the lens design**.
 The benefit is obvious: correcting these aberrations optically would have required adding extra glass element(s), which would have made the lens bigger and more expensive.
 The downside, however, is not exactly pleasant: artefacts and sharpness degradation caused by correction of the aberrations in post–processing.

-Which brings us to the main point of this post: we are entering the era of post–optics***.
+Which brings us to the main point of this review: we are entering the era of post–optics***.
 In other words, it is now half–optics, half–software, and optics are increasingly taking a back seat****.
 Software will be getting better and better, allowing increasingly more room to relax optical design.
 From this perspective, traditional lens tests have become inconclusive: while you can dissect what optics deliver of and by themselves, the conclusions will largely depend on the philosophical notion of whether you accept after–the–fact software corrections as an inseparable part of your lens.

 Where do I stand?
 In all honesty, I feel conflicted.